 1. Early detection

 As Aidence, we have been working on improving early lung cancer detection and reporting with Veye Lung Nodules and Veye Reporting.
 Our AI solutions analyse thousands of chest CTs each week to help radiologists manage lung nodules, in both routine practice and lung cancer screening.
 This stage is where we are now, focusing on driving further adoption.

 Determining the best diagnosis and follow-up for a lung cancer patient is a difficult decision, requiring a lot of data.
 Based on clinical needs and AI capabilities, there are several use cases to investigate.

 A first assumption to explore is developing AI to predict malignancy.
-In a 2017 Kaggle challenge, we built an algorithm which was successful in predicting lung cancer on a single scan.
-AI could also play a role in classifying the extent of spread of cancer by advising the TNM classification of malignant tumours on PET scans.
+In a 2017 Kaggle challenge, we built an algorithm that was successful in predicting lung cancer on a single scan.
+AI could also play a role in classifying the extent of the spread of cancer by advising the TNM classification of malignant tumours on PET scans.

 Secondly, there is research showing that AI can predict recurrence based on tissue samples or CT image analysis.
 We hypothesise that you can bring both together and get a better predictive model for recurrence risk prediction.
 We are currently exploring this hypothesis with Algnostics.